Customisable Female Basemesh v2.0 Documentation

 Skin Textures

 You can now change the colour of the character’s skin very easily.
-There are 4 main skins, Caucasian and Black and then realistic versions of both.
+There are 4 main skins, Caucasian, Black and then realistic versions of both.
 You can also choose Coloured skin to choose whatever colour you would like.

 Makeup Textures